 Bachelor level courses (Undergraduate)

-Exchange students at Hankuk University can pick courses freely from different Faculties’ course selection.
+Exchange students at Hankuk University can pick courses freely from different Faculties’ course selection, as long as their total worth doesn’t exceed 18 local credits (30 ECTS/18 US credits).
 There are some courses restricted to certain major, i.e. you have to be a Business major to take more advanced Business courses.